yurachi/ServiceScheduler/README.md

 Now
 0:00:01 01-Jan

-Now is going to be replaced by concrete execution time and stored back in database, unless marked with Once.
+"Now" is going to be replaced by concrete execution time and stored back in database, unless marked with "Once".
-Entries ending with Once are going to be removed on execution.
+Entries ending with "Once" are going to be removed on execution.
 The Year is assumed current / next.
 The day is assumed current / next.

+The configurator allows for a small tolerance in missing the exact execution time.
+All the execution is happening in the background threads, so the consumers of the timer are expected to be thread-safe.